evo-biomech/replicAnt/README.md

 * ~ 50 GB of disk space (the faster the better)
   * Unreal engine itself will occupy roughly 30 GB
   * Another ~5GB are required for the complete project including 3D assets and materials
-  *	As a rough guide, 10k sample dataset at 2k resolution require ~5 GB (wassuming all pass types are required)
+  *	As a rough guide, 10k sample dataset at 2k resolution require ~5 GB (assuming all pass types are required)
 *	Dedicated GPU with 6GB VRAM (currently only tested on NVIDIA GPUs)
 *	16 GB RAM